 We also analyzed a case with only the limit on carbon emissions (called the Carbon Standard Case).
 These scenarios provide insights into how the U.S. electricity generation mix, power plant emissions, electricity costs, and societal benefits would change in response to either a strong carbon standard alone or one combined with enhanced renewable energy and energy efficiency policies.

-Tags: carbon standard, Clean Power Plan, EPA, EPA power plant carbon standards, overreliance on natural gas, Power plant carbon standards, Renewable energy
+Tags: Carbon Price, carbon standard, EPA, EPA power plant carbon standards, overreliance on natural gas, Power plant carbon standards, Renewable energy, The Clean Power Plan

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.